ultralytics/ultralytics/docs/en/models/yolo11.md

         ```

 Please note that the DOI is pending and will be added to the citation once it is available.
 YOLOv8 models are provided under [AGPL-3.0](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) and [Enterprise](https://www.ultralytics.com/license) licenses.

-## FAQ

-### What is YOLOv8 and how does it differ from previous YOLO versions?

-YOLOv8 is the latest iteration in the Ultralytics YOLO series, designed to improve real-time object detection performance with advanced features.
-Unlike earlier versions, YOLOv8 incorporates an **anchor-free split Ultralytics head**, state-of-the-art backbone and neck architectures, and offers optimized [accuracy](https://www.ultralytics.com/glossary/accuracy)-speed tradeoff, making it ideal for diverse applications.
-For more details, check the [Overview](#overview) and [Key Features](#key-features) sections.

-### How can I use YOLOv8 for different computer vision tasks?

-YOLOv8 supports a wide range of computer vision tasks, including object detection, instance segmentation, pose/keypoints detection, oriented object detection, and classification.
-Each model variant is optimized for its specific task and compatible with various operational modes like [Inference](../modes/predict.md), [Validation](../modes/val.md), [Training](../modes/train.md), and [Export](../modes/export.md).
-Refer to the [Supported Tasks and Modes](#supported-tasks-and-modes) section for more information.

-### What are the performance metrics for YOLOv8 models?

-YOLOv8 models achieve state-of-the-art performance across various benchmarking datasets.
-For instance, the YOLOv8n model achieves a mAP (mean Average Precision) of 37.3 on the COCO dataset and a speed of 0.99 ms on A100 TensorRT.
-Detailed performance metrics for each model variant across different tasks and datasets can be found in the [Performance Metrics](#performance-metrics) section.

-### How do I train a YOLOv8 model?

-Training a YOLOv8 model can be done using either Python or CLI.
-Below are examples for training a model using a COCO-pretrained YOLOv8 model on the COCO8 dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch):

-!!! example

-    === "Python"

-        ```python
-        from ultralytics import YOLO

-        # Load a COCO-pretrained YOLOv8n model
-        model = YOLO("yolov8n.pt")

-        # Train the model on the COCO8 example dataset for 100 epochs
-        results = model.train(data="coco8.yaml", epochs=100, imgsz=640)
-        ```

-    === "CLI"

-        ```bash
-        yolo train model=yolov8n.pt data=coco8.yaml epochs=100 imgsz=640
-        ```

-For further details, visit the [Training](../modes/train.md) documentation.

-### Can I benchmark YOLOv8 models for performance?

-Yes, YOLOv8 models can be benchmarked for performance in terms of speed and accuracy across various export formats.
-You can use PyTorch, ONNX, TensorRT, and more for benchmarking.
-Below are example commands for benchmarking using Python and CLI:

-!!! example

-    === "Python"

-        ```python
-        from ultralytics.utils.benchmarks import benchmark

-        # Benchmark on GPU
-        benchmark(model="yolov8n.pt", data="coco8.yaml", imgsz=640, half=False, device=0)
-        ```

-    === "CLI"

-        ```bash
-        yolo benchmark model=yolov8n.pt data='coco8.yaml' imgsz=640 half=False device=0
-        ```

-For additional information, check the [Performance Metrics](#performance-metrics) section.